seynur/mitre-attack-app-for-splunk-docs/docs/user_guide.md

 &nbsp;

 ### MITRE ATT&CK Matrix View
-This dashboard/form has filtering options based on "**Event Time Range**" and "**Urgency**" level and it provides and overview of triggered techniques within MITRE ATT&CK Matrix colored according to the "**Urgency**" level of Notable Events or Alert Manager populated index.
+This dashboard/form has filtering options based on "**Event Time Range**" and "**Urgency**" level and it provides and overview of triggered techniques within MITRE ATT&CK Matrix colored according to the "**Urgency**" level of Notable Events populated index.

 You can click on the triggered technique which provides the drill-down functionality.
-Depending on your setup you will either drill-down via Enterprise Security App **Incident Review** view or Alert Manager **Incident Posture** for further analysis/investigation.
+Depending on your setup you will either drill-down via Enterprise Security App **Incident Review** view for further analysis/investigation.

 ![triggered_techniques1]